Moving native and international wildlife

 Forms and fees

-To obtain a wildlife movement permit you will need to submit an application.
-Please download an application form; contact Permit and Licence Management for assistance.
+To obtain a wildlife movement permit submit a completed application form.
+Contact Permit and Licence Management for assistance.

 Movement advices must be obtained from the department and may be purchased in advance.